 When scheduling an Event in the Live365 interface, you will need to choose between a “Strict” and “Flexible” Event type.

 To create an Event, click on the Schedule tab of the Navigation bar, then click on the calendar.
 This will open a new window in which you will input your Event details.
 You will find the “Strict” versus “Flexible” option at the bottom of the Event creation window.
+Be sure to scroll all the way down to the bottom of the Event creation window.

 Strict and Flexible Event scheduling determines what happens at the start of an Event.